 Agriculture & Industry

 Mushroom picking is a popular sport during summer months when mushrooms sprout in abundance.
-People go mushroom hunting as early as 3:00 AM, by 6:00 AM or so all mushrooms are taken.
+People go mushroom hunting as early as 3:00 AM, and by 6:00 AM or so all mushrooms are taken.
 There are competitions held for the best mushroom pickers.
-Most locals would have personal stories to tell you about their mushroom picking experiences.
-How they strategized, how they fooled each other, how they competed and finally what they did with the collected mushrooms.
+Most locals would have personal stories to tell you about their mushroom-picking experiences.
+How they strategized, how they fooled each other, how they competed, and finally what they did with the collected mushrooms.
 Some mushrooms are consumed fresh while most are dried for the rest of the year.

 Another interesting tradition that I heard is that on Easter men in the villages go and whip women while reciting poetry for their good health.
 Who in turn offer them Easter Eggs and Wine.
 Men go house to house whipping women, collecting gifts, and drinking wine.
 This ritual is supposed to enhance the fertility of women.
 I am yet to figure out the origin of this tradition but it reminded me of Holi at Barsana in Braj Bhoomi, where women beat men to their heart’s content.
 Are we all not connected by old traditions somewhere?

 I wonder if we travel to seek different things or the similarities that lie beneath those differences.

-PS: Mushroom image from my Garden and not the Czech Republic.
+PS: Mushroom image from my Garden and not this destination country.

-Recommend you read following travel blog posts about Prague.
+Recommend you read the following travel blog posts about Prague.